 - Skip the abstract and the specification.
 The abstract is usually purposely vague and hard to read, and the specifications talk about the background and the art — neither helps you understand what the patent covers.

 - Read the independent claims.
 The claims are the only section in a patent that is legally enforceable.

 As an entrepreneur, you do not want to become a patent reader, skipping right down to the independent claims will allow you to get to the heart of any dispute in five minutes or less.

 If you need help reviewing a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.